rsdoiel/antenna/socal_north_2023.40.md

 ## Jewish organizations at UCLA host vigil honoring lives lost in recent attacks

-date: 2023-10-13, from: The Daily Bruin (UCLA Student Newspaper)
+date: 2023-10-13, from: The Daily Bruild (UCLA Student Newspaper)

 Hundreds of people attended a vigil Wednesday evening in Bruin Plaza to honor the lives lost in attacks on Israeli civilians and soldiers.
 The vigil, which was hosted at 7 p.m.